-As one aspect of training for those engaged in trade, we encourage employees to take the STC Associate and STC Expert examinations and we have had successful candidates each year.

-We continue our initiatives to prevent the order, import, transfer and supply of goods which are confirmed to contain substances $^{3}$ prohibited for use in manufacturing or where the inclusion of such substances cannot be confirmed.
+As one aspect of training for those engaged in trade, we encourage employees to take the STC Associate\1 examinations and we have had successful candidates each year.
+We continue our initiatives to prevent the order, import, transfer and supply of goods which are confirmed to contain substances prohibited for use in manufacturing\2 or where the inclusion of such substances cannot be confirmed.

-- %1 A practical accreditation exam for security trade control conducted by the Center for Information on Security Trade Control (CISTEC), a non-profit and non-governmental organization - 2 An accreditation exam demanding a higher level of ability compared to the "STC Associate Examination" - 3 Substances indicated in Item 1, Article 16 of the Enforcement Order of Industrial Safety and Health Law
+- %1 A practical accreditation exam for security trade control conducted by the Center for Information on Security Trade Control (CISTEC), a non-profit and non-governmental organization - 2 Substances indicated in Item 1, Article 16 of the Enforcement Order of Industrial Safety and Health Law